 In 2013, the Asian ethnic group had the highest proportion of people with a formal qualification in greater Christchurch, at 88.7 percent.
 Just over 10 percent of the Asian population in greater Christchurch had no qualification compared to 20 percent of European/Pākehā and almost 30 percent of Māori.
 Further, the proportions of Māori and Pacific with qualifications at Bachelor’s degree or higher were substantially lower than for the Asian and European/Pākehā ethnic groups.

 In 2013 the proportion of women with any qualification was equal to that of men (both in greater Christchurch and nationally).
 However, in greater Christchurch, higher proportions of women have Bachelor’s degree or higher qualifications compared to men.
 Note that Level 4 certificate qualifications include many trade qualifications (historically higher for men).
 These patterns are generally consistent with the national picture.
 Note that Level 4 certificate qualifications (markedly dominated by men) include many trade qualifications and the demand for trade qualifications remains strong in greater Christchurch due to the ongoing post-earthquake rebuild.

 Source: Statistics New Zealand.

-Source data frequency: Census conducted every five years.
+Source data frequency: Census conducted every 5 years.